Ranking #1 during a rebuilding year: coaching UCLA mock trial

 Other Drills/Techniques Used:

-• We laid painter’s tape across the floor; whenever someone drifted into the same little box, we reset and forced them to step only when the narrative beat changed.
+We laid painter’s tape across the floor.
+When someone drifted into the same physical space too long, we reset.
+Movement had to track narrative beats.

-• After each impactful line, I had them freeze for a slow three‑count before dropping into a casual tone.
-Take a breath.
-Let your judges catch up.
+After impactful lines, students froze for a slow three-count before dropping back into a conversational tone.
+Breathe.
+Let judges process.

 December: Tone